eigerco/axelar-contract-deployments/starknet/docs/its.md

-  --destinationAddress <address>     Destination address --amount <amount>                  Amount to transfer (in smallest unit) --data <data>                      Optional data for contract execution when `destinationAddress` is a contract address --gasValue <value>                 Gas value for cross-chain execution --gasToken <token>                 Gas token (currently only STRK is supported)
+  --destinationAddress <address>     Destination address --amount <amount>                  Amount to transfer (in smallest unit) --data <data>                      Optional data for contract execution when `destinationAddress` is a contract address
-                                     (default: "STRK")
+                                     (expects an array of bytes as hex string e.g. 0xabcd) --gasValue <value>                 Gas value for cross-chain execution --gasToken <token>                 Gas token (currently only STRK is supported) (default: "STRK")